Priynsh/Indiawindslicer/README.md

 - A height **slider** is provided in the interface to slice the data by height.
 - When the slider is adjusted, the plot updates in real time to reflect the wind data at the selected height.
+- Sliders to choose latitude and longitude values one wants to slice.
+- Plot showing changing wind speeds with latitude and longitude.
+- When these sliders are adjusted, the plot updates in real time to reflect the wind data at the selected Lat/Long.
 ## Demo
   ![Demo](https://github.com/Priynsh/Indiawindslicer/blob/main/indiatemp.gif)
 ## Usage